National Health Center Week 2025: An Advocacy Guide for Providers

 Going forward, community health centers will renew their commitment to equity and social justice, and place greater emphasis on strategies that address social determinants of health.
 They’ll build out an adaptive, skilled, and motivated workforce, which works with governing boards to develop broader and more meaningful partnerships.
 And they’ll continue to evolve through the adoption of innovative technology and emerging best practices that help meet the needs of the populations they serve.

-“Community health centers have undergone many changes in their 54-year history,” Dr. Yee says.
-“Over the years, they have expanded services, adopted new quality standards, and implemented new technologies to meet the needs of their patients.
+“Community health centers have undergone many changes over the years,” Dr. Yee says.
+“They have expanded services, adopted new quality standards, and implemented new technologies to meet the needs of their patients.
 Health centers will continue to be drivers of health equity, especially in times of crisis.”

-How to Get Involved with National Community Health Center Week
+How to Get Involved with National Health Center Week

 Community health centers have never been more important.
 To learn more about how you can get involved with community health centers, and how you can help advocate for the community-based healthcare model, check out some of the resources below.

-• Health Center Advocacy Network (HCAN): An initiative of the National Association of Community Health Centers (NACHC), HCAN represents a robust grassroots network of more than 175,000 advocates fighting for good policies and sustainable funding for America’s community health centers.
+• Health Center Advocacy Network (HCAN): With more than 175,000 advocates, HCAN represents a robust grassroots network fighting for good policies and sustainable funding for America’s community health centers.

-• National (Community) Health Center Week: This year’s National Community Health Center Week takes place August 8-14, 2021, and the official website includes important information on focus days, advocacy tools, and event ideas.
+• National Health Center Week (NHCW): This year’s National Health Center Week takes place August 3-9, 2025, and the official website includes important information on focus days, advocacy tools, and event ideas.

 Matt Zbrog